maksimbar/password-manager/README.md

 ## Setting up the server

-To configure server run the following command from the root directory
+To configure the server run the following command from the root directory

 ```console
 cd server && npm install